-Mathematics Methods: ATAR Mathematics Applications: ATAR Mathematics Essential: General
+MATHEMATICS Mathematics Methods: ATAR Mathematics Applications: ATAR Mathematics Essential: General Mathematics Specialist: ATAR

-Mathematics Methods ATAR (Prerequisite - A / B Grade in Yr.
-10 Mathematics)
+Mathematics Methods ATAR (Prerequisite - A / B Grade in Year 10 Mathematics)

 The study of calculus provides a basis for understanding rates of change in the physical world, and includes the use of functions, their derivatives and integrals, in modelling physical processes.
 The study of statistics develops students' ability to describe and analyze phenomena that involve uncertainty and variation.
 This course focuses on the use of calculus and statistical analysis.
 Mathematics Methods provides a foundation for further studies in disciplines in which mathematics and statistics have important roles.
 It is also advantageous for further studies in the health and social sciences.
-In summary, this course is designed for students whose future pathways may involve mathematics and statistics and their applications in a range of disciplines at the tertiary level.
+In summary, this course is designed for students whose future pathways may involve mathematics and statistics and statist

-Mathematics Applications ATAR (Prerequisite - A / B Grade in Yr.
-10 Mathematics)
+Mathematics Applications ATAR (Prerequisite - B/C Grade in Year 10 Mathematics)